Java-Arctic-Ratel/repair-service/docs/postresql.md

 # Install and Use PostgreSQL

-##Step 1 — Installing PostgreSQL
+## Step 1 — Installing PostgreSQL

     sudo apt-get update
-    sudo apt-get install postgresql postgresql-contrib
+    sudo apt-get install postgresql-10 postgresql-contrib

-##Step 2 — Using PostgreSQL Roles and Databases
+## Step 2 — Using PostgreSQL Roles and Databases

     sudo -u postgres psql

-##Step 3 — Creating a New Role
+## Step 3 — Creating a New Role

-    create user user1 with password 'password123!';
+    create user repair_admin with password 'repair123!';

-##Step 4 — Creating a New Database
+## Step 4 — Creating a New Database

-    create database database1;
+    create database repair_db;

-##Step 5 - Assignment of rights
+## Step 5 - Assignment of rights

-    grant all privileges on database database1 to user1;
+    grant all privileges on database repair_db to repair_admin;

-##Step 6 - Exit the interactive Postgres session by typing
+## Step 6 - Exit the interactive Postgres session by typing

     \q

-##Step 7 - Authentication and getting started with the database
+## Step 7 - Authentication and getting started with the database

-    psql -h localhost database1 user1
+    psql -h localhost repair_db repair_admin